microsoft/windows-ai-studio-templates/evaluation/README.md

 ## Overall

-Evaluation is a critical process to measure the performance, quality and effectiveness of AI apps.
-This guide will help you to evaluate your AI apps and view the results in AI Toolkit.
+Evaluation is a critical process to measure the performance, quality, and effectiveness of AI apps.
+This guide will help you evaluate your AI apps and view the results in AI Toolkit.

 ## Run evaluation
 ### Step 1: Set up the Python environment